korc/onefile-websrv/README.md

       URL to log request details to (supports also unix:///dir/unix-socket:/path URLs)
 ```

-Options marked with `multi-arg` can be specified multiple times on commandline, and will add to previous configuration.
+Options marked with `multi-arg` can be specified multiple times on command-line, and will add to previous configuration.
 Other options are meant to be set only once.

 ### URL path mapping